p-schaefer/IntegratedHydrology/README.md

 # important to remember that data has to be passed back and forth between the
 # workers.
 This means that whatever performance gain you might have gotten from
 # your parallelization can be crushed by moving large amounts of data around.
-# In general, passing objects as file paths will be faster than passing whole
-# sf or terra objects.
-Not returning products directly will also speed up
+# Not returning products directly will speed up function processing time
-# function processing time dramatically.
-Products can always be retrieved/read
+# dramatically.
+Products can always be retrieved/read in directly from the
-# in directly from the output .zip file.
+# output .zip file.

+# Parallelization is done through the future package, so all parallel backends
+# should be supported i.e.,:
-if (F) plan(multisession)
+plan(multisession)

 ## Generate save_dir as a temporary directory
 save_dir <- tempdir()